Call Van Severen Law Office for child enticement defense: (414) 270-0202

 Child enticement is prohibited by section 948.07 of the Wisconsin Statutes.
 Classified as a Class D felony, the charge carries a 25 year prison sentence.
 That Class D felony consists of 15 years initial confinement and 10 years extended supervision.
 Obviously the aggravated nature of the penalty indicates exactly how serious this charge is.
-Our partners, criminal defense attorneys Matthew R. Meyer and Benjamin T. Van Severen, along with all of our associate attorneys defend child enticement cases.
+Our criminal defense attorneys defend child enticement cases.
 Our firm focuses 100% of its resources on criminal defense and want to help you.

 What is child enticement?